eujuliu/restaurant-api/docs/guide/user/change-user-password.md

 #### The new passwords don't match

-If the new password does not match, you will get a `PasswordsDoesNotMatchError` and `400` status code with the following error message:
+If the new password does not match, you will get a `PasswordsDoesNotMatchError` and `400 Bad Request` status code with the following error message:

 ```json
 {